Poetry Competition: Year 11,12,13 Win cash prizes. Closes 27 June

 Te Tiriti O Waitangi

-Battle of the Bibliophiles 2024 is here!
-Twelve books to read including Epic database navigation.
-Congratulatios for participating and achieving a midstream national placing.
+Battle of the Bibliophiles 2025 is cominghere!
+Twelve books for our Year 10 team to read including Epic database navigation.

 2024 Another fantastic Top of the South Readers' Cup Challenge.
 Congratulations to the winning team Nayland College and to all those who competed including our team Ballroom Hustlers.
 If you haven't read Thieves' Gambit it is the next exciting read since Hunger Games.
 Try it now - then wait for the sequel!